Million Settlement

 T v S

-Opposing party filed restraining order against our client, we beat their restraining order, filed one against them and got it granted
+The opposing party filed a restraining order against our client, we beat their restraining order, filed one against them and got it granted

 P v L

-Opposing party filed restraining order against our client, we beat their restraining order, filed one against them and got it granted
+The opposing party filed a restraining order against our client, we beat their restraining order, filed one against them and got it granted

 B v B